Visiting Committee Prize for Undergraduate Book Collecting

 - The competition is open to undergraduates enrolled in Harvard College.

 - To enter, each contestant first submits a written statement of intent to apply for the competition.
 The deadline for the statement is Friday, December 16, 2016.
-It should be sent via e-mail to Susan Fliss, Associate Librarian of Harvard College for Research, Teaching and Learning, and include: (a) the name and class of the contestant; (b) a brief description of the subject or scope of the collection in one to three sentences; and (c) the contestant's phone number, e-email address, and mailing address.
+It should be sent via e-mail to Marty Schreiner, Librarian of Lamont Library and Director of Maps, Media, Data and Government Information, and include: (a) the name and class of the contestant; (b) a brief description of the subject or scope of the collection in one to three sentences; and (c) the contestant's phone number, e-email address, and mailing address.

 - The deadline for submissions is Friday, February 10, 2017.
 Each contestant must submit: (a) an essay of approximately 2,500 words describing the scope, contents, and goal of the collection, and (b) an annotated list or bibliography of approximately 30-50 items in the collection, selected to illustrate its nature.